mattmoskwa/echoecho/README.md

 end
 ```

-Note the `requires` and `optional` lines.
+Note the `required`, `optional`, and `multiple` lines.
 Per the docs, methods have required and optional parameters.
 Some
 required parameters are "one of x or y".
 To describe this limitation, use the `any: [:x, :y]` construction.

 Some parameters can take multiple values.
 To describe this situtation, use the `multiple: :x` construction.
 If there